opnfv/doctor/docs/development/overview/functest_scenario/doctor-scenario-in-functest.rst

 is normally used for functional, module and coding style testing in Python project.

-Currently, 'Apex', 'Daisy', 'Fuel' and 'local' installer are supported.
+Currently, 'Apex', 'MCP' and 'local' installer are supported.

 Fault management use case